Spectral stability of small amplitude solitary waves of the Dirac equation with the Soler-type nonlinearity: Main results

-\begin{remark} We can not claim the spectral stability for all subcritical values $k\in(0,2/n)$: the nonlinear Schr\"odinger equation with nonlinearity of order $1+2k$ linearized at a solitary wave has a rich discrete spectrum for small values of $k$, and potentially any of its points could become a source of nonzero-real-part eigenvalues of linearization of the nonlinear Dirac.
+\begin{remark} We can not claim the spectral stability for all subcritical values $\kappa\in(0,2/n)$: We need to require that $\sigma\sb{\mathrm{d}}(\eurl\sb{-})$ does not have nonzero eigenvalues (this requirement is known as the ``gap condition''), while for small values of $\kappa>0$ the operator $\eurl\sb{-}$ has a rich discrete spectrum, and potentially any of its eigenvalues could become a source of nonzero-real-part eigenvalues of linearization of the nonlinear Dirac at a small amplitude solitary wave.
 Such cases would require a more detailed analysis.
-(In particular, in one spatial dimension, we only prove the spectral stability for $1<k\le 2$; the critical, quintic case ($k=2$) is included, but our proof formally does not cover the cubic case $k=1$ because of the threshold resonance in the spectrum of one-dimensional cubic NLS.)
-Our numerics show that $ \sigma\sb{\mathrm{p}}(\eurl\sb{-})=\{0\} $ and the threshold $1/(2m)$ is a regular point of the spectrum of $\eurl\sb{-}$, with $\eurl\sb{-}$ corresponding to the nonlinear Schr\"odinger equation in $\R^n$ (thus the spectral hypotheses of Theorem~\ref{theorem-2m} and Theorem~\ref{theorem-scaled-lambda} are satisfied) as long as
+In particular, in one spatial dimension, we only prove the spectral stability for $1<\kappa\le 2$; the critical, quintic case ($\kappa=2$) is included, but our proof formally does not cover the cubic case $\kappa=1$ because of the virtual level at the threshold in the spectrum of the linearization operator corresponding to the one-dimensional cubic NLS.
+The analytic proof of the ``gap condition'' for the one-dimensional case is given in \cite[Theorem 3.1]{chang2007}.